ikotler/pythonect/README.rst

 .. |status| image:: https://secure.travis-ci.org/ikotler/pythonect.png

-`Pythonect <http://www.pythonect.org>_ is a new, experimental, general-purpose `dataflow programming language based on Python.
-It provides both a visual `programming language and a text-based scripting language.
-The text-based `scripting language aims to combine the quick and intuitive feel of shell `scripting, with the power of Python.
-The visual programming language is based `on the idea of a diagram with “boxes and arrows”.
+`Pythonect <http://www.pythonect.org>`_ is a new, experimental, general- purpose dataflow programming language based on Python.
+It provides both a visual programming language and a text-based scripting language.
+The text- based scripting language aims to combine the quick and intuitive feel of shell scripting, with the power of Python.
+The visual programming language is based on the idea of a diagram with “boxes and arrows”.
 Crazy?
 Most definitely.
-And `yet, strangely enough, it works!
+And yet, strangely enough, it works!

 Hello, world